Utsil Naj - Honduras

 Project / Honduras

-The Utsil Naj Project in Honduras seeks to address these challenges in an innovative way.
-Switching to improved stoves reduces firewood use, decreases carbon emissions and expels toxic gases out of users' homes.
-This dramatically reduces air pollution inside homes.
+The Utsil Naj Project in Honduras seeks to address these challenges in innovative ways.
+Switching to Improved Cookstoves reduces the use of firewood, reduces carbon emissions, and expels toxic gases out of users' homes.
+This significantly reduces indoor air pollution.

 Watch Watch